 The Learning Center provides free assistance for students who desire to improve their academic performance.
 Through services such as academic tutoring, academic coaching, developing study skills, or reviewing a research paper, students will experience an outstanding peer-to-peer tutoring experience in the Learning Center.

-Accuplacers are placement tests that can be taken either by students seeking admission into the college or by current students interested in testing into college-level math and writing classes.
+– Accuplacers are placement tests that can be taken by students interested in testing into college-level math and writing classes.

 How to make an appointment

 Students may email, call, or drop by the Learning Center to schedule any kind of appointment.
 Although walk-ins are welcome, scheduling an appointment in advance will guarantee your time with the Learning Coach.
 Any students taking a test in the Learning Center must schedule at least 24 hours in advance.